-Do not let anyone smoke around your child.
+Don’t let anyone smoke around your child.

-In an infant under 3 months old, a rectal temperature of 100.4°F (38.0°C) or higher
+In an infant younger than 12 weeks old, a fever of 100.4°F (38.0°C) or higher

-In a child of any age who has a temperature of 103°F (39.4°C) or higher
+In a child of any age, repeated fevers of 104°F (40.0°C) or higher

-A seizure caused by the fever
+A seizure with a high fever

 Wheezing, breathing faster than usual, or trouble breathing

-Flaring of the nostrils or straining of the chest or stomach while breathing in
+Flaring of the nostrils or straining of the chest or stomach while breathing

-Restless or irritable, unable to be soothed
+Restlessness or irritability, unable to be soothed

 Trouble eating, drinking, or swallowing